sandipsahoo2k2/my/articles/engineering/ds/matrix_traversal.md

 * rowDirection = [east, south, west, north] -> [0, 1, 0, -1]
 * colDirection = [east, south, west, north] -> [1, 0, -1, 0]

-For every such problem :
+Check an invalid cell :
 * Create a method to check an invalid cell

 For every such problem :